RWn-ChetanSharma/FSD_2pm/Node/07Lecture/00Notes.md

 > URL-encoded Data: It can also handle URL-encoded data, which is typically used when submitting forms.

 > Custom Parsing: You can configure it for custom data types and handle various content types.

+# app.use(express.urlencoded({ extended: true }));

+> It is a built-in middleware function in Express based on a body parser module.
+When there is a HTTP POST request from the client with content type application/x-www-form-urlencoded , this middleware parses the data and populates the req.body object with key-value pairs.